The Gate Recovery Programme

 Do I need to be sober / clean before joining?

-No our Program is based on both an abstinence based model and a harm reduction approach.
+No our Programme is based on both an abstinence based model and a harm reduction approach.

-Can I attend AA / NA / GA / CA while participating on the Gate Recovery Program?
+Can I attend AA / NA / GA / CA while participating on the Gate Recovery Programme?

 Every form of support is a help.
-The Gate Recovery Program operates independent or alongside independent meet-ups.
+The Gate Recovery Programme operates independent or alongside independent meet-ups.

 What if I’ve tried addiction recovery before and relapsed?

-The Gate Recovery Program offers dedicated support for individuals who have relapsed.
-Clients who have completed a residential rehab program elsewhere can transition directly into our Continuum of Care Support for ongoing recovery.
+The Gate Recovery Programme offers dedicated support for individuals who have relapsed.
+Clients who have completed a residential rehab programme elsewhere can transition directly into our Continuum of Care Support for ongoing recovery.

 Does it follow the AA 12-step approach, or is it different?

-The Gate Recovery Program differs from the 12-step approach by integrating trauma healing, past life exploration, and mental health support.
+The Gate Recovery Programme differs from the 12-step approach by integrating trauma healing, past life exploration, and mental health support.

 Will my participation be confidential?

-Our program maintains strict confidentiality for the individual and also offers strict confidentiality to the family unit who are invited to participate within part of the programe.
+Our programme maintains strict confidentiality for the individual and also offers strict confidentiality to the family unit who are invited to participate within part of the programe.

 What kind of support is available for my family?